UPDATE: 72-hour rule enforcement suspended due to the COVID-19

 - whether or not other solutions would be viable to balance the need for parking turnover with the need for flexibility

-Council approved a pilot program, which allows exemptions to the 72-hour rule?
+Council approved a program which allows exemptions to the 72-hour rule?
 What are the rules and how will this work?

 - allows residents to park a vehicle on-street for up to two weeks

-- can be provided to a vehicle a maximum of four times per year
+- can be provided to a vehicle a maximum of five times per year

 Residents who receive the exemption are still be subject to any on-street parking restrictions.
 This means a resident who does not hold a Residential Parking Permit (RPP) decal would still be subject to existing restrictions within an RPP district.
 It also means that a resident who lives outside of an RPP district would only be able to park in a location with no existing restriction signage.
 Residents with an exemption need to park within 1/8 mile of their place of residence.
 For reference, this is about two City blocks in Old Town.